 CBD oil can be taken in many different ways.
 The most popular method is using oil as a sublingual tincture.
 User will get a dose of CBD oil with a dropper, and place and hold the treatment under the tongue for a set time, usually a minute to a minute and a half.
 The blood vessels and capillaries under the tongue are very thin, and can quickly absorb the cannabinoid molecules for a fast effect.

 Another quick and effective way to take CBD oil is with a vaporizer.
 The oil is placed into the cartridge, along with a particular flavor for taste, and then heated and inhaled.
 This is one of the fastest ways to medicate with CBD, since the cannabinoids get to bypass the digestive system and the liver, and can get straight into the bloodstream.
-It is also a discreet way to medicate since the vapor is smokeless.
-CBD oils also come in medicated sprays or inhalants.
+It is also a discreet way since the vapor is smokeless.
+CBD oils also come in sprays or inhalants.

 CBD oil can also be taken as a gummy or flavored candy.
-Manufacturers are also creating CBD treats and chews for cats and dogs to get the health and analgesic effects of CBD.
+Manufacturers are also creating CBD treats and chews for cats and dogs to get the analgesic effects of CBD.
 It is also possible to purchase CBD oil in capsule form, or as a syrup, wax, or concentrate.